 Curriculum Committee Guidelines

-Instuctions to request Approval of a Special Major:
+Instructions to request approval of a Special Major

-Special Major if the existing programs do not meet academic interests.
+A Special Major can be created if the existing programs do not meet academic interests.
 Students who are interested in developing a Special Major must adhere to the following guidelines:

 All material must be submitted to the Curriculum Committee for approval prior to completing 15 credits in the proposed Special Major.
 The Committee usually meets once per month during the academic year.
 Check with the Office of Academic Services (Lee Hall, room 206, extension 1010) for additional information regarding the application process.